2025 Critical Area Ordinance Update

 Correlation with 2044 Comprehensive Plan

-Kirkland's 2044 Comprehensive Plan includes many goals and policies which prioritize the protection of critical areas.
+Kirkland's 2044 Comprehensive Plan includes many goals and policies that prioritize the protection of critical areas.
 Some examples of these goals and policies are:

 Frequently Asked Questions